kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 `.metadata.generateName` is not supported.
 If it is set, the request will be rejected.

-`.metadata.name` must be identical to `.spec.podRef.uid` or the request will be rejected.
+`.metadata.name` must be identical to `.spec.pod.uid` or the request will be rejected.
 For more details, see [The Name of the EvictionRequest Objects](#the-name-of-the-evictionrequest-objects) section in the Alternatives.

 The API is designed to be extensible to include additional evictable targets (e.g., Workload, PVCs).
-Currently, the `.spec.target.podRef` field is required, but we might change this to include additional references in the future.
+Currently, the `.spec.target.pod` field is required, but we might change this to include additional references in the future.

 `.spec.requesters` must have at least one requester.
 The requester names must pass